-If you are moving your podcast onto Publish and you plan on using Dovetail for dynamic ad-insertion, keep in mind that Dovetail relies on segmented audio instead of time stamps, so if you want to sell midrolls you will need to segment all future episodes and your back catalog.
+If you are moving your podcast onto Publish and you plan on using Augury for dynamic ad-insertion, keep in mind that Augury relies on segmented audio instead of time stamps, so if you want to sell midrolls you will need to segment all future episodes and your back catalog.

 It can be a daunting task to segment all your old episodes, and we recommend getting started ASAP.
 Keep in mind that you can import your podcast episodes as they are (make sure to disable ads before import) and then work backwards to replace the audio as you segment the episodes.